Privacy

 • physical characteristics or description; and

-• the other information that identifies, relates to, describes, or is capable of being associated with, a particular individual that we describe in “Information we collect.”
+• the other information that identifies, relates to, describes, or is capable of being associated with, a particular individual that we describe in “Information We Collect & Process.”

 • records of products or services purchased or received from McDonald’s;